Leonard Roth

-Leonard Roth (29 August 1904 Edmonton, London, England – 28 November 1968 Pittsburgh, Pennsylvania) was a mathematician working in the Italian school of algebraic geometry.
+Leonard Roth (29 August 1904 – 28 November 1968) was a mathematician working in the Italian school of algebraic geometry.
 He introduced an example of a unirational variety that was not rational (though his proof that it was not rational was incomplete).

-Roth was educated at Latymer Upper School, Dulwich College and Clare College, Cambridge, where he graduated as a Wrangler in 1926.
+Roth was born in Edmonton, London.
+He was educated at Latymer Upper School, Dulwich College and Clare College, Cambridge, where he graduated as a Wrangler in 1926.
+He died in 1968 in Pittsburgh, Pennsylvania.
 His sister was Queenie Roth, literary critic and wife of F. R. Leavis.